What causes earwax?

 Where can I get my ears cleaned out?

-When you need to be evaluated for possible earwax impaction, we recommend that you start with the skilled providers at FastMed Urgent Care.
+When you need to be evaluated for possible earwax impaction, we recommend that you start with the skilled providers at FastMed.
 You won’t have to make an appointment with your primary care physician—we’ll see you right away.
-FastMed is open 7 days a week, 365 days a year.
-There’s no reason to suffer with an ear blockage, or attempt ear lavage yourself.
-FastMed will be able evaluate and likely completely resolve the issue for you.
+There’s no reason to suffer from an ear blockage or attempt ear lavage yourself.
+FastMed will be able to evaluate and likely completely resolve the issue for you.

 Are there safe “home remedies?”